 - Managing conflict

-You can view the course calendar (provisional) for the Certificate in Applied Management by following one of the links:
+You can view the course calendar (provisional) for the Certificate in Applied Management by following the link:

 Studying with the Open Training College